What is an iPad?

 - Download an atlas, predict the weather, Google Earth etc.

 An “App” is a program that runs on the iPad (or other device.)
-They are downloadable from the Apple App Store, either directly to the device or to a computer running iTunes, from where the app can be copied over to the devices.
+They are downloadable from the Apple iTunes App Store, either directly to the device or to a computer, from where the app can be copied over to the devices, perhaps using iPad management software such as Apple Configurator or Profile Manager..

 To get started, you might want to look at this list, which also includes links to other sites.